-What causes chronic heel pain and what are the risk factors?
+What causes Chronic Heel Pain and what are the risk factors?

-Footwear: Wearing shoes with poor support increases the load through the plantar fascia.
+Footwear: Wearing shoes with poor support increases the load through the Plantar Fascia.

-Your foot structure: Flat feet or high foot arches where changes in the arch of your foot changes the shock absorption ability and can stretch and strain the plantar fascia, which then has to absorb the additional force.
+Your foot structure: flat feet or high foot arches where changes in the arch of your foot changes the shock absorption ability and can stretch and strain the plantar fascia, which then has to absorb the additional force.

-Weak intrinsic foot muscles and poor foot control: Muscle fatigue, weakness and poor control can overload your plantar fascia and cause injury.
+Weak Intrinsic Foot Muscles and poor foot control: Muscle fatigue, weakness and poor control can overload your plantar fascia and cause injury.

-At Podiatry First our highly trained Podiatrists have the ability to diagnose chronic heel pain, through a specific biomechanical assessment.
-Your Podiatrist may refer you for an X-Ray to help identify a heel spur or an ultrasound scan or MRI to identify a plantar fascial tear, calcification or the degree of thickening at its attachment into the heel.
+At PodiatryFirst, our highly trained Musculoskeletal Podiatrists have the ability to diagnose chronic heel pain, through a specific musculoskeletal and biomechanical assessment.
+Your Podiatrist may refer you for an X-Ray to help identify a heel spur or an ultrasound scan or MRI to identify a Plantar Fascia Fascia tear, calcification or the degree of thickening at its attachment into the heel.

 Your treating Podiatrist may further assess your running technique and functional movement patterns i.e. squat, lunge, jump and hop.

-From this thorough assessment our practitioners can usually provide you with a clear diagnose, determine the cause of your symptoms and create a treatment plan to not only resolve and reduce your pain and symptoms, but address the cause and prevent it from reoccurring in the future.
+From this thorough assessment our practitioners can usually provide you with a clear diagnose, determine the cause of your symptoms and create a treatment plan to not only resolve and reduce your pain and symptoms, but address the cause to prevent it from reoccurring in the future.

-A study by Radford et al (2006) was able to demonstrate that when used for the short-term treatment of plantar heel pain, low-dye taping provides improvement in ‘first-step’ pain compared with a sham intervention after a one week.
-The aim of low-dye taping is to support the arch of the foot, improve foot posture and reduce stress on the foot and lower limb during activity.
+A study by Radford et al (2006) was able to demonstrate that when used for the short-term treatment of plantar heel pain, low-Dye taping provides improvement in ‘first-step’ pain compared with a sham intervention after a one week.
+The aim of Low Dye taping is to support the arch of the foot, improve foot posture and reduce stress on the foot and lower limb during activity.

-Custom Foot Orthotics:
+Custom Foot Orthoses:

-Shockwave therapy has become the gold standard in chronic heel pain treatment.
-This treatment works by sending pulsed waves of high intensity sound into the body.
-It elicits the bodies regenerative capabilities at laying down collagen at an accelerated rate to quickly heal injured tissues.
-PodiatryFirst is recognised as the industry leader in the use of shockwave therapy for a range of soft tissue conditions.
-We have found it very successful in resolving chronic heel pain.
+Shockwave therapy has become the gold standard in Chronic heel pain treatment recently.
+This treatment works by sending pulsed waves of high intensity sound into the body eliciting the bodies regenerative capabilities in laying down collagen at an accelerated rate to quickly heal injured tissues.
+PodiatryFirst Bondi Junction and Sydney Cbd is recognised as the industry leaders in the use of Shockwave therapy for a range of soft tissue conditions and we have found it very successful in resolving Chronic heel pain.
+Your expert Musculoskeletal Podiatrist at PodiatryFirst will design and administer an appropriate program of shockwave therapy to dramatically speed your recovery.

 High Load Strength Training:

 Recent research by Michael Rathleff and associates has highlighted the benefit of high load strength training.
 Rathleff concluded in his study that ‘a progressive exercise protocol consisting of high-load strength training, resulted in a superior outcome at 3 months compared with plantar specific stretching and may aid in a quicker reduction in pain and improvement in function’.
-The high load strength protocol is individualised by your expert Podiatrists , to ensure appropriate loading of the plantar fascia, this will include a specific number of sets, repetitions and load.
+The high load strength protocol is individualised by your expert Podiatrists , to ensure appropriate loading of the Plantar Fascia, this will include a specific number of sets, repetitions and load.

-Specific stretching for chronic plantar heel pain has been shown to be more effective than traditional weight bearing calf stretching.
+Specific stretching the plantar fascia for CPHP has been shown to be more effective than traditional weight bearing calf stretching.
 Three randomised controlled trials have now shown the effectiveness of plantar fascial stretching (Rompe 2010, DiGiovanni 2006, DiGiovanni 2003).
-PodiatryFirst have found that specific stretching is an important part of treatment and is shown to have similar long-term effects to high-load strength training.
+PodiatryFirst have found that specific stretching of the plantar fascia and the associated musculature is an important part of treatment and is shown to have similar long term effects to high load strength training.

 Take home messages:

-– Early protection and pain relief.
-It is important that you decrease or avoid activities that cause your heel pain to increase.
+– Early protection and pain relief: It is important that you decrease or avoid activities that cause your heel pain to increase.